 Although the number of people affected by the policy will be small in the context of overall UK migration, the impacts on the affected families are potentially very significant.
 Research from non-governmental organisations that work with people affected by the policy has found that the existing £18,600 threshold has created emotional distress due to family separation.

 Some people who do not meet the threshold may be separated from their partners and children for a period of time while they attempt to establish an earnings record.
 Applicants can meet the current £18,600 threshold by working full-time at the minimum wage.
-However, under the higher thresholds of £29,000 or £38,700, there are fewer jobs that qualify, and some people will never expect to find jobs that earn above the threshold.
+However, under the higher threshold of £29,000, there are fewer jobs that qualify, and some people will never expect to find jobs that earn above the threshold.
 In cases where the foreign partner or child also comes from a country with restrictive immigration rules (see below), there may be no other place where the family can live together.

 Currently, some people whose sponsors do not meet the income threshold required can still be allowed entry into the UK based on “exceptional circumstances”.
 This means “unjustifiably harsh” outcomes for the applicant or their families.
 However, there are no hard-and-fast rules about what qualifies as unduly harsh, and lawyers have argued that this discretionary judgment makes the application process unpredictable.
 The Home Office does not publish figures on how many people have received entry visas as partners based on “exceptional circumstances”.